ismaelucm/massis_tutorial/docs/creatingNewBehavior.md

 ```

-The action *Wait* and *RunAway* aso read theirs inputs values from the blackboard and delegate theirs values to the instanciation of the behavior in some manner to the action *NextPAthPoint*.
+The action *Wait* and *RunAway* also read theirs inputs values from the blackboard and delegate theirs values to the instanciation of the behavior in some manner to the action *NextPathPoint*.

 ```LUA